dobbs/wiki-tls/README.md

 ### 5. expand your farm

 Point your browser to https://homestead.localtest.me and notice that this is a new wiki, and already claimed by you.
-(Not all wiki's do that particular trick, and we'll explain the magic later.)
+There are several parts of this example which combine to make it extremely easy to create new plots in the wiki farm:

+* [localtest.me](http://readme.localtest.me) is a public domain name which is configured so that all sub-domains point at `127.0.0.1`, the loopback address of your own computer.
+* the `Caddyfile` we use also accepts requests for all domains and sub-domains and directs those to our `web` service where federated wiki runs.
+* the `config.json` sets the wiki into farm mode and accepts requests for all sub-domains of localtest.me.

+These three things together allow the creation of new wikis by simply choosing a new sub-domain in our web browser.

 ### 6. experiment with plugins